a1928375/LeetCode/README.md

 26. insertAnElementInBST: (701) Given the root node of a binary search tree (BST) and a value to be inserted into the tree, insert the value into the BST.
 Return the root node of the BST after the insertion.
 It is guaranteed that the new value does not exist in the original BST.
 Note that there may exist multiple valid ways for the insertion, as long as the tree remains a BST after insertion.
 You can return any of them.

 27. searchBST: (700) Given the root node of a binary search tree (BST) and a value.
 You need to find the node in the BST that the node's value equals the given value.
 Return the subtree rooted with that node.
 If such node doesn't exist, you should return NULL.

+28. triangle: (120) Given a triangle, find the minimum path sum from top to bottom.
+Each step you may move to adjacent numbers on the row below.

+29. uniquePaths: (62) A robot is located at the top-left corner of a m x n grid (marked 'Start' in the diagram below).
+The robot can only move either down or right at any point in time.
+The robot is trying to reach the bottom-right corner of the grid (marked 'Finish' in the diagram below).

+30. uniquePathTwo: (63) A robot is located at the top-left corner of a m x n grid (marked 'Start' in the diagram below).
+The robot can only move either down or right at any point in time.
+The robot is trying to reach the bottom-right corner of the grid (marked 'Finish' in the diagram below).
+Now consider if some obstacles are added to the grids.